suny-upstate-cwt/.github/profile/README.md

-# SUNY Upstate Campus Web Technologies Github Repository
+# SUNY Upstate Campus Web Technologies

-Welcome to the **SUNY Upstate Campus Web Technologies** repository!
-This repository supports the development and maintenance of web technologies that enhance communication, education, and digital experiences at SUNY Upstate Medical University.
+Welcome to the **SUNY Upstate Campus Web Technologies** Github!
+We support the development and maintenance of web technologies that enhance communication, education, and digital experiences at SUNY Upstate Medical University.

 ---